 As much as we might enjoy the plum blossoms in these contexts, my favorite way to view plum blossoms is in a plum garden, where the entire park is dedicated to plum trees.

 The plum blossom is the official flower of Tokyo’s Ota Ward, which maintains a plum garden in the Ikegami neighborhood.
-Known in English as Ikegami Baien Park, it is a hillside park located behind Ikegami Honmonji temple.
+Known in English as Ikegami Baien Park (or sometimes Ikegami Plum Garden), it is a hillside park located behind Ikegami Honmonji temple.
 The park contains 370 plum trees and 800 azalea bushes, as well as three historical tea houses, making it a very pleasant place for a stroll any time of year, but especially this time of year.

 Stairs and a catwalk allow visitors to ascend the hill to enjoy a panoramic view of the trees, which are of 30 different varieties.
 On a very clear day it is possible to see Mt.
 Fuji from the top of the hill, too.